-5.6 Setting up the Alarm
+5.6 Alarms

 One of the benefits of Cypress Envirosystems Web Console is it immediately alerts you to potential problems as they arise in your facility.
-The system triggers an alarm when a node reading climbs above an upper control limit or drops below a lower control limit.
+The system triggers an alarm when a node reading climbs above an upper control limit, drops below a lower control limit, or the battery level goes below 70%.
 When an alarm is triggered, two things happen:

-- The Alarm Status button turns red. - The system sends out alerts via SMS text message and optionally email to everyone on the notification list
+- The Alarm Status button turns red. - The system sends out alerts via SMS text message and optionally email to everyone on the notification list.